03 January 2021 (Edited and updated 4 December November 2024)

 "Due to the power-to-weight ratio of the new missile system, the trajectory has the ability to change.
 From our notorious trajectory through the North Pole, if necessary, it is possible to lay a trajectory through the South Pole, which, in principle, is not protected today.
 And there are also possibilities for other trajectories - in terms of the possibility of launching into outer space...today, they say that air defense does not exist for the Sarmat missile system, and it probably will not exist in the coming decades"

-The Sarmat is a very large (200 tonne) liquid-fueled Intercontinental ballistic nuclear missile which was extensively tested in 2022 and came into service in late 2023.
+The Sarmat was extensively tested in 2022 and came into service in late 2023.
 46 missiles will be produced, and they are expected to form the core of Russian ballistic nuclear deterrence for the next 50 years.
+The Sarmat-avangard complex is a nuclear deterrent (strategic weapon) that hopefully will never be used.

 "The Sarmat strategic complex has been put on combat duty..."